Also check out this series of articles about the project from our partners at Better Bike Share Partnership:

 While the number of public bike share systems in the United States grew considerably in recent years, early evidence indicated that many systems were not serving the diverse populations of cities, particularly lower-income residents and people of color.
 Lack of bike share stations in neighborhoods with people of color and/or lower incomes is one factor; however, considerable disparities appear to persist even when stations are placed in these communities.

 Efforts to overcome access and use barriers (such as cost, payment options, and familiarity with the system) to bike share for underserved communities have been initiated in a number of cities.
-The Better Bike Share Partnership (BBSP) has been working with cities around the country to launch and...Read more
+The Better Bike Share Partnership (...Read more